 In addition to the search tool, the EFF has also set up

-along with the US Internet Industry Association and other organizations for individuals who need information on how to defend themselves from prosecution.
+a Web site along with the US Internet Industry Association and other organizations for individuals who need information on how to defend themselves from prosecution.

 The EFF recommends that people who are worried about being targeted by the RIAA stop hosting files for uploading on P-to-P networks.
 Those who know they are being pursued should contact an attorney to discuss their options, von Lohmann said.